vega/voyager/.github/CONTRIBUTING.md

 - For CSS, we use [react-css-modules](https://github.com/gajus/react-css-modules) and SASS, which makes it easy to modularize style in React using the `styleName` tag.
 (See [react-css-modules](https://github.com/gajus/react-css-modules)'s README for more details.)
   - Since CSS-Modules use filename as a prefix, never name a scss file `index.scss`.
 Instead use the module name.
 For example, the scss file for `data-pane/index.tsx` is `data-pane/data-pane.scss`.

+## Reducer

+- We make our props and states immutable.
+(Using TypeScript's `Readonly` type wrapper in reducers is very helpful to enforce immutability.)

+- We use `...` to make sure things are immutable and we don't cause side-effects.

+- For array, we have utility methods in `src/reducers/util.ts`.

+## Models

+- `src/models` contains all interfaces and helper methods for our redux state.